 Everywhere you look this season – in men’s as well as women’s clothing you see stripes.
 They are big, bold in horizontal (across); vertical (up and down); and even diagonal (one corner to the other).
 They are wide, and they are tiny; they are some of both.

 When I talk to clients about wearing stripes, I always get a negative reaction.
 “Stripes always make you look bigger,” they tell me.
 I am here to say – not always.
 That’s why I am writing this blog.
 I want you to give stripes another chance.

-Monochromatic stripe in a vertical pattern are even more slimming:
+The monochromatic stripe in a vertical pattern is even more slimming.

 This dress is a possibility for some women…The stripes are bold and not too wide and certainly slimming in the up and down visual pattern.

 And, an example that makes you look wider.
 The shape and pattern are not slimming.
 But it would work for a slim woman.
 Now – there is an exception.
 If you’re very thin, you can wear this – and you can really rock it!

 Now On to More